archesproject/arches-dev-training/slides/08-module5.md

 ## Lesson Overview

-- review what widgets are in Arches
+- Review what widgets are in Arches
-    - what can they do?
+- Where are widgets used in Arches
-    - what roles to they play in Arches?
+- What are the basic building blocks of a widget

-    - where are widgets registered?
+- Lab:
-    - what are they in code?
+    - Create an geocoder widget to leverage our address datatype
-    - when do I need a new widget?
+    - Register our widget in Arches
-- look at code for widgets built into Arches
+    - Update our address datatype to use the geocoder widget

 ---

-## What are widgets?
+## Widget review

 - A widget is the UI representation of a node
 - They can be assigned to nodes with a datatype (not semantic)